Zimmerman's monograph One Voice, has been published by Kehrer Verlag, Heidelberg, Germany.

 This work explores the dwindling remnants of the vast, undeveloped desert regions of the Southwest U.S.

 "...a unique vision of beauty, poetry and power possible in great landscape photography."

 - Mary Ellen Mark

 Large-format portraits of the local inhabitants of this coastal Louisiana community first impacted by the 2010 BP oil spill in the Gulf of Mexico.

-The portraits are of a cross-section of local residents; tradesman, fisherman, teachers, oil spill laborers and others whose lives were impacted by this tragedy.
+The portraits are of a cross-section of local residents; tradesman, fisherman, teachers, oil spill laborers and others whose lives were forever changed by this tragedy.

 (2003 - 2007)

 (and other obstacles)